 The closest MRT stations are Bugis (East-West, Downtown Line) or Nicoll Highway (Circle Line) and about 5-10mins walk.

-Walk down from Bugis and you’ll see the Girl with Lion Cub first at the Jalan Pisang junction, then go down further and you should see the Kids in Trolleys, as well as the Kids in/on Giant Exclamation Mark on the side of the AMC building at Jalan Klapa.
+Walk down from Bugis and pop into Jalang Pinang to see YipYC’s Satay Club and Kampong Gelam murals first, next continue down to Jalan Pisang junction where you’ll see the Girl with Lion Cub, then you will see the camera-shaped building of the Vintage Camera Musem with Ceno’s portrait on the side.
+Go down further and you should see the Kids in Trolleys, as well as the Kids in/on Giant Exclamation Mark on the side of the AMC building at Jalan Klapa.
 Don’t forget to walk down a little bit further and you’ll see the Boy in Window along a stretch of blank wall before the Jalan Sultan junction.